 Montrose Air Quality Services (MAQS) was retained by Ford Motor Company (Ford) to evaluate volatile organic compound (VOC) concentrations at the outlet of three (3) regenerative catalytic oxidizers (RCOs) at the Flat Rock Assembly Plant (FRAP) located in Flat Rock, Michigan.
-Sampling and analysis for this emission test program was conducted on May 3, 2019.
+Sampling and analysis for this emission test program was conducted on August 26, 2020.

-Testing consisted of a duplicate test runs at the exhaust from RCO A and C, along with a single run at the exhaust from RCO B. The emissions test program is required by Michigan Department of Environmental Quality Air Quality Division Permit No. MI-ROP-N0929-2018.
+Testing consisted of a triplicate test runs at the exhaust from RCO C, along with a single run at the exhaust of RCO A and B. The emissions test program is required by Michigan Department of Environmental Quality Air Quality Division Permit No. MI-ROP-N0929-2018.
 The results of the emission test program are summarized by Table E-I.